‘An Absolute Casino.’ The $500 Billion Leveraged ETF Craze Proving Buffett Right

 The Part That Changes How Stocks Trade

 Leveraged ETFs must rebalance at the end of each session to maintain their target multiple, making them mechanical forced buyers into rallies and forced sellers into declines.
-With $500 billion in notional leverage concentrated in tech, that daily rebalancing is now a meaningful force in US equity markets.
+With $500 billion in notional leverage concentrated in tech, that daily rebalancing has become a meaningful structural force in US equity markets.
 Sohn ties it directly to whipsaws in Micron Technology (NASDAQ:MU | MU Price Prediction) and SanDisk (NASDAQ:SNDK).
-Micron dropped 5.35% on Monday alone; SanDisk shed 8.63%.
-These same companies just posted seven consecutive EPS beats at Micron and a 59.67% EPS beat at SanDisk.
+Micron dropped 5.35% on one Monday alone; SanDisk shed 8.63% in the same session.
+Those same companies had just posted seven consecutive EPS beats at Micron and a 59.67% EPS beat at SanDisk.
 The retail investor watching Micron lurch on a quiet news day is feeling the downstream wake of concentrated leverage rebalancing.
-Market makers like Citadel and Jane Street profit from the volatility this rebalancing manufactures.
+Market makers like Citadel Securities (a market maker, distinct from the Citadel hedge fund) and Jane Street profit from the volatility that rebalancing manufactures.

 Joshua Brown Says the Quiet Part Out Loud